 Dropout Delay Time: Only for analog use.
 When scanning with a signal and starting a transmit, after release the PTT key, the radio will resume scanning after reaching the Dropout Delay Time.
-Dwell Time: Only for analog use.
-When press PTT key to transmit, after release of the PTT key, the radio will resume scanning after reaching the Dwell Time.
+Only for analog use.
+When press PTT key to transmit, Dwell Time: Only for analog use.
+When press PTT key to transmit after release of the PTT key, the radio will resume scanning after reaching the Dwell Time.